 - Remove all contacts: Contacts in the campaign can be removed

-- Enrol contacts from list: Lists from the List Manager can be enroled into a campaign
+- Enrol contacts from list: Lists from the List Manager can be enrolled into a campaign

-Templates enable marketers to quickly create campaigns based on a predefined automation workflow.
+Templates are available to help quickly create campaigns based on a predefined automation workflow.

-Templates are grouped into marketing themes (categories) based on business/marketing objectives.
-The 6 default marketing themes are:
+Templates are grouped into marketing themes (categories) based on six business/marketing objectives:

 - Account development

 - Win back